 On completion of his fellowship he joined the Institute of Biomedical Engineering, Imperial College London to work with Professor Tony Cass in the area of Bionanotechnology and Biosensors.
 Here he developed minimally invasive microneedles, from photolithographic fabrication to high throughput fabrication, taking these microneedles from the lab to the clinic .
 Sanjiv was involved in a NIHR (i4i) funded research project involving clinical studies in healthy volunteers and participants with T1D with renowned Endocrinologist Clinicians; Professor Desmond Johnston and Professor Nick Oliver.
-He has published over 35 research articles and filed patents in Germany, UK and the United States.
+He has published over 50 research articles and has patents filed in Germany, UK and the United States.

 Sanjiv is currently a Senior Lecturer in Medical Engineering in the Department of Engineering at Swansea University.
 At Swansea, he is working on therapeutic drug delivery and diagnostic (theranostic) applications of polymeric microneedles.